Open Bible Data Home About News OET Key

 (Tinōn anthrōpōn hai hamartiai prodaʸloi eisin, proagousai eis krisin, tisin de kai epakolouthousin.)

-UST When some people sin, everyone knows about it and knows that God will judge them for it.
-But when other people sin, no one knows about it until a much later time.
+USTWhen some people sin, everyone knows about it before God punishes them.
+However, when other people sin, everyone knows about it only after God punishes them.

-WEB Some men’s sins are evident, preceding them to judgment, and some also follow later.
+WEBBESome men’s sins are evident, preceding them to judgement, and some also follow later.

 T4TI tell you not to set apart/appointelders hastily, without seeing how they conduct their lives, because some people sin secretly, so that it is not known what they have done until after someone examines them (OR, before God judges them).
 But some people sin openly, so that people know what they have done before anyone examines them.